MoneyGram & Western Union Deposits at US Poker Sites

 Western Union and MoneyGram, while not the most convenient, are the safest and perhaps best ways to deposit money into a US poker site.
-To use either of these methods, you contact the poker site you’re looking to deposit at and ask them for details to send payment.
+To use either of these methods, contact the poker site you’re looking to deposit at and ask them for details to send payment.
 The site will then provide you with a name and location to send money to.
-Once you have this, you head to your local supermarket, or Wal-Mart, fill out a form and submit this along with payment.
+Once you have this, head to your local supermarket or Wal-Mart, fill out a form and submit this along with payment.
 The receipt you’re given will have a money control or transfer number.
-You’ll send this to the poker site, via email, and within an hour or two your account will be credited for the amount sent and at most sites also for the fee you had to pay to send the cash transfer.
+You’ll send this to the poker site, via email, and within an hour or two your account will be credited for the amount sent, and at most sites also for the fee you had to pay to send the cash transfer.

-While this might sound like a lot more hassle than simply depositing with credit card, there are several benefits to using Western Union or MoneyGram.
+While this might sound like a lot more hassle than simply depositing with a credit card, there are several benefits to using Western Union or MoneyGram.
 The largest of these benefits is privacy.
 Credit card companies do not like processing gambling related transactions, nor do banks.
 In fact, in 1991 a court ruled that credit card transactions for gambling are unenforceable debts.
-This came when a man from Massachusetts named Richard Kommi was found not responsible for paying back a $5,500 cash advance he received on a casino floor because in the state he lived (Massachusetts), in the state he gambled (New Jersey) and in the state the credit card company was located (Connecticut) gambling debts are not enforceable.
+This came when a man from Massachusetts named Richard Kommi was found not responsible for paying back a $5,500 cash advance he received on a casino floor because in the state he lived (Massachusetts), in the state he gambled (New Jersey), and in the state the credit card company was located (Connecticut), gambling debts are not enforceable.
 This was reaffirmed when MasterCard and Visa lost a suit based in California in 1998 against Cynthia H. Haines.
 Not only was she found not responsible for the $70,000 in debt she lost gambling on the internet, she also won a counter-suit.

 Along the same tune, when this 2006 law finally went into effect in 2010, many banks started closing even long-term customers accounts, out of fear their transactions might relate to “illegal” gambling.
 Again, while we’re not lawyers, as far as we know there are no federal laws against online poker (only sports betting).